pipeeeeees/waze-voicepack-links/README.md

 ## Have mp3 files?
 I can create voice packs from `.mp3` files.
-The advantage of using `.mp3` files to create packs is preservation of audio quality.
-By default, Waze compresses the in-app recordings made with your device microphone and they can sound muffled.
-While my method also involves some file compression to fit all files within a certain size limit, the audio quality is far superior.
+The advantage of using files to create packs rather than using the in-app microphone is the preservation of audio quality.
+By default, Waze heavily compresses the in-app recordings making them sound muffled.
+While the file upload method may also involve some file compression to fit the aggregate filesize within a certain size limit, the audio quality is far superior to the in-app recording method.
 If you have `.mp3` files for voices not yet on this list, please open an issue and share the files.
-If possible, format the filenames as seen below `% Required` [here](https://github.com/pipeeeeees/waze-voicepack-links/blob/main/conversion/prompt_names.txt).
+If possible, format the filenames as seen [here](https://github.com/pipeeeeees/waze-voicepack-links/blob/main/conversion/mp3_filenames.txt).
+- Note that `200.mp3` is the callout for 0.1 miles, `400.mp3` for a quarter of a mile, `800.mp3` for half a mile, and `1500.mp3` for a mile. `TickerPoints.mp3` is for rerouting (does not need to be provided if the default chime is OK with you).
+The rest should be self evident.

+## Stance on A.I.
+Generated Voicepacks
+Given the recent proliferation of A.I. voice generation tools in the hands of the public, we are starting to see a small influx of A.I. generated Waze navigation voicepacks.
+These are often created without the explicit permission of the person these voices belong to.
+As a result, these voices can unfairly misrepresent the voice actor, which is a clear ethical concern.

+The purpose of this repository is to act as an archive of the internet's Waze voicepacks.
+To address the ethical concerns surrounding A.I. generated voicepacks, we have established the following guidelines:
+- Any known A.I. voicepacks will be labeled as such in the 'Title' column of the lists above.
+If you find a voice in the lists above to be A.I. generated but not correctly labeled, please open an issue or a pull request with the corrected title.
+- If the voice actor for an A.I. generated voicepack would like to have a pack they're portrayed in removed from this list, the request will be honored.
+Please open a new issue or contact me directly via `Discord` @pipeeeeees

 ## Cup of Joe ☕
 If you wish to support me and this list, a coffee would be much appreciated: `Venmo` [@pipeeeeees](https://account.venmo.com/u/pipeeeeees)